Forensic psychology: Forensic assessments of competencies

 Competence, in a legal setting, refers to the defendant's ability to appreciate and understand the charges against them and what is happening in the legal proceedings, as well as their ability to help the lawyer understand and defend their case.
 Though it is the psychologist's responsibility to assess for competence, it is ultimately up to the judge to decide whether the defendant is competent or not.
 If the defendant is found incompetent to stand trial, the psychologist must then give a recommendation on whether or not the defendant can be restored to competence through treatment or if the charges should be dropped completely due to incompetence.
 Potential causes of incompetence include brain damage, the occurrence of a psychotic episode, a mental disorder, or a developmental disability.

 Multiple cases have helped define competence.
 In Dusky v.
 United States (1960), the case upheld the Youtsey v.
 United States ruling and set specific criteria for competence.
 These include having a rational and factual understanding of court proceedings and being able to consult with an attorney in a rational manner.
-The case of Weiter v.
-Settle (1961) resulted in the decision that a psychologist's opinion in a competency hearing is considered "opinion testimony."
-Additionally, guidelines were put in place to accurately evaluate competency.
-The eight guidelines established include requirements that the defendant appreciates one's own presence in relation to time, place, and things; understands that they are in a Court of Justice, charged with a criminal offense; recognizes that there is a Judge who presides over the Court; understands that there is a Prosecutor who will try to convict them of criminal charges; understands that they have a lawyer who will defend them against that charge; knows that they are expected to tell their attorney what they were doing at the time of the alleged offense; understands that a jury will determine whether they are guilty or innocent of the charges; and has sufficient memory to discuss issues related to the alleged offense and the court proceedings.
-As time has progressed, more cases have added to these guidelines and expectations when evaluating competency.